bsa logo

 3. Be a Merit Badge Counselor

 Merit badge counselors work with scouts on merit badges.
 Take a look at the 135 or so merit badges and their requirements (see scouting.org or usscouts.org or meritbadge.org) and select the merit badges you'd like to be a counselor for.
 You don't need to be the world's leading authority in the subject, just be sufficiently knowledgeable.
 The more counselors the troop has, the easier it is for our scouts to earn merit badges.
-To become a merit badge counselor turn in your Merit Badge Counselor Application to the troop's merit badge coordinator or the Troop Committee chair, in addition to registering with BSA and taking the online Youth Protection training (see above).
+To become a merit badge counselor turn in your Merit Badge Counselor Application to the troop's merit badge coordinator (Cindy Chiu), in addition to registering with BSA, taking the Merit Badge Counselor Training and taking the online Youth Protection training (see above).

 4. Serve as Scoutmaster or Assistant Scoutmaster